our-story-media/ourstory-resources/doc_gen/guide/predeployment/README.md

 - laptop/computer with minimum RAM of 2GB and 10GB free disk space
 - WiFi Adaptor to enable computer and Android devices to connect to each other
-- install Our Story titan software on laptop/computer
+- install Indaba titan software on laptop/computer

 [More information about configuring this on your laptop can be found here.](/quickstart/titan/)